mdnoorit/letslearnai/awesome_machine_learning_visualizations.md

 2. If you are a trainer looking for a better way to explain a concept.

->This is not the learning path to go in order.
+>This list is not following any order.
 You can use this as a reference place to look for interactive visualization to understand or let others understand a particular concept.

 ## Mathematics behind Machine Learning